Skip to main content

 The duty to ensure pre-primary education falls within the competence of municipalities.
 (This duty applies also to all children who are 3 years old before the beginning of the next school year, not only to children for whom the pre-primary education is compulsory.)
 The municipality has to ensure enough places in a nursery school (mateřská škola) it has established, or it has to ensure pre-primary education in a nursery school as established by another municipality or a union of municipalities.

 A child for whom education is compulsory attends a nursery school established by a municipality or a union of municipalities residing in the school district where the child has permanent residence, or in the case of a foreigner their place of residence ("catchment nursery school").
-However, the parent or guardian may also choose another school for the child than catchment nursery school.
+However, the parent or legal representative may also choose another school for the child than catchment nursery school.
 If a child is taken to such school, the school head of this school informs the school head of the catchment school about it.
 As in the case of basic schools, the region is obliged to ensure transport if the distance between the catchment school and the child's place of permanent residence is more than 4 km.

 The education takes place through regular daily attendance at nursery school on weekdays.
 Four hours are reserved for learning every day (however, the children can be taught throughout the hours of operation of the nursery school).